 As for nature, Sydney has over 120 beaches that offer meeting places for tourists and locals alike.
 The all-famous Bondi Beach, which is frequented by surfers all year round, is a hot spot for Sydneysider’s weekend beach days and barbecues.

 Additionally, there are many perfectly maintained and well-integrated parks; both in the city centre and in the suburbs.
-You can feel like your miles away from the city even if you’re in downtown Sydney.
-In the south lies the world’s second oldest national park, the Royal National Park.
+You can feel like you are miles away from the city, even if you’re in downtown Sydney.
+In the south lies the world’s second-oldest national park, the Royal National Park.
 The National Park is home to the Wedding Cake; a fragile all-white rock formation that resembles a wedding cake.
-Then to the west you will find the legendary Blue Mountains, encompassing forests, Katoomba bushwalks, waterfalls, quaint little villages and more.
+Then to the west, you will find the legendary Blue Mountains, encompassing forests, Katoomba bushwalks, waterfalls, quaint little villages and more.
 This is a national park not to be missed, housing the well-known Three Sisters sandstone rock formation.

 Sydney is a cosmopolitan city.
 The culture here is extremely diverse and provides much variety from the people you encounter and the food you eat to the art and landmarks around the city.